- FLEA LIFE CYCLE

 HOW TO TREAT TILED OR HARDWOOD FLOORS ^

-Since tiled, linoleum or hardwood floors can be “messy” to spray with a liquid, you’ll be better served by instead using PRECOR 2625 AEROSOL.
+Since tiled, linoleum or hardwood floors can be “messy” to spray with a liquid, you’ll be better served by instead using THOR FLEA SPRAY.
 This product is ideal for any place you don’t want to spray with a liquid.

 To treat, hold the spray around waist high and start in a corner of any room.
 Lightly mist it out like hair spray working the can back and forth as you exit the room.
 The can will release a light mist which will cover the floor with enough product to both kill adults and stop developing young.

 When used right, the treatment should appear to be dry.
-Precor is odorless and should not be noticeable but give the area a good 2 hours to do its job before walking over treated surfaces.
+Thor Flea Spray is odorless and should not be noticeable but give the area a good 2 hours to do its job before walking over treated surfaces.

-Precor works well on surfaces other than carpet to and again, allows for a clean application without making a mess.
+Thor works well on surfaces other than carpet and again, allows for a clean application without making a mess.

 HOW TO TREAT FLEAS IN GARAGE, CRAWL SPACE, BASEMENT OR UNDER A DECK